Corporate Transparency Act 2019: What Businesses Must Know

 Fact Checked

-One of the most important pieces of the National Defense Authorization Act of 2021 is the Corporate Transparency Act.
-Aiming to enhance corporate transparency by requiring certain businesses to disclose information about their “beneficial owners” or people who own and control the company.
+One of the most essential pieces of the National Defense Authorization Act 2021 is the Corporate Transparency Act.
+This act aims to enhance corporate transparency by requiring certain businesses to disclose information about their “beneficial owners,” or people who own and control the company.

 This is important to ensure that LLCs and companies aren’t engaging in illicit activities, such as money laundering or tax evasion.
-The Corporate Transparency Act is important, but it can be complicated for business owners and legal staff.
-We will look at the key definitions, reporting requirements, the process of submitting, and the potential penalties for not complying.
+The Corporate Transparency Act is important but can be complicated for business owners and legal staff.
+We will look at the key definitions, reporting requirements, the submission process, and the potential penalties for not complying.

 What is the Corporate Transparency Act?